 When it was first released in Japan, My Neighbor Totoro was a revelation, winning numerous awards – many of which were normally reserved for live-action features – and becoming one of the most cherished family films of all time.
 Though it never saw a wide theatrical release in the western world, its impact has been no different, becoming a beloved classic as much in the United States as it is in its native Japan.
 It’s acclaim couldn’t be more deserved.

-My Neighbor Totoro is a film entirely void wickedness.
+My Neighbor Totoro is a film entirely void of wickedness.
 There are no villains, and not even the tiniest shred of cynicism.
 But despite its consistent happiness, My Neighbor Totoro is anything but naive, as it never shies away from the existence of sadness and tragedy.
 It captures the feelings of childhood better than any film I’ve ever seen, and is relatable to both children and adults.

 My Neighbor Totoro is one of the greatest animated films of all time.
 It finds magic in the mundane, adventure in the average, and depth in the simplistic.
-And it does so with a sincerity and grace that seems unapproachable to other filmmakers.
+And it does so with a sincerity and grace that seems unapproachable to other films.
 My Neighbor Totoro is the most gentle, sensitive and sweet film I’ve ever seen.